JamesMartin1998/HTML-CSS-Project/README.md

 ![Lighthouse Test](/assets/images/lighthouse.png)

+## Deployment

+- The site was deployed to GitHub pages by:
+    - Selecting 'Settings' in the GitHub repository.
+    - From the source section drop-down menu, select the Master Branch.
+    - This will then indicate that the project has been deployed successfully.

+The link for this project: https://jamesmartin1998.github.io/HTML-CSS-Project/

 ## Credits

 - Navigation bar html and css was created following a Youtube tutorial and adapted as necessary